A female Planococcus citri.

 Natural Predators - The last non-organic method is by acquiring adult ladybirds or green lacewings.
 Although buying insects may be deemed as cruel or inappropriate, it's a natural, and least time-consuming way to remove the pests.
 Many online stores will sell the insects, all at varying prices and quantities.
 Once you've obtained the predators, release them in different sections of the plant, favouring the most infested areas first.
 They'll make their way around your plant, digesting both the eggs and the adults, leaving you with a potentially pest-free plant.
 Keep the insects and plant in an enclosed transparent box to increase the number of digestions.
 Unfortunately, this method can take several days to work and could even be unsuccessful, which is why other methods are favoured.

-Click here to purchase Neem Oil, an Insecticidal Spray or natural predators like ladybirds or green lacewings.
+Click here to purchase natural predators like ladybirds or green lacewings.

 Ladybirds and Green Lacewings are an excellent choice for natural pest reduction.